gonzalob/exclusive-sh/README.md

 ## Configuration ##

-Any command line argument has a corresponding configuration variable, which can be defined in /etc/default/exclusive-sh for convenience.
+Every command line argument has a corresponding configuration variable, which can be defined in /etc/default/exclusive-sh for convenience.
+Command line arguments, however, take precendence over system settings.

 # A word of caution #